Sweetbay Magnolia

 Magnolia virginiana

 In the realm of native plants, few can rival the iconic elegance of the Sweetbay Magnolia (Magnolia virginiana).
 Native to a large swath of the United States, this magnificent tree looks amazing in yards and helps pollinators and songbirds.
 Sweetbay Magnolias are one of the eight magnolias native to North America (here’s a list of the other native magnolias.)
-In this article, we’ll explore the wonders of the Sweetbay Magnolia, including its history, how to grow, and how it changes throughout the four seasons.
-Let’s dig in, shall we?
+In this article, we’ll explore the wonders of the Sweetbay Magnolia, including how to grow and where to find one.
+Let’s dig in with a basic question:

 There are many benefits to planting native Sweetbay Magnolias: